Are large language models superhuman chemists?: Conclusions

 The current evaluation frameworks for chemical \glspl{llm} are primarily designed to measure the performance of the models on specific property prediction tasks.
 They cannot be used to evaluate reasoning or systems built for scientific applications.
 Thus, we had little understanding of the capabilities of \glspl{llm} in the chemical sciences.
 Our work shows that carefully curated benchmarks can provide a more nuanced understanding of the capabilities of \glspl{llm} in the chemical sciences.
 Importantly, our findings also illustrate that more focus is required in developing better human-model interaction frameworks, given that models cannot estimate their limitations.

-While our findings indicate many areas for further improvement of \gls{llm}-based systems, it is also important to realize that clearly defined metrics have been the key to the progress of many fields of \gls{ml}, such as computer vision.
-Although current systems are far from reasoning like a chemist, our \chembench framework will be a stepping stone for developing systems that might come closer to this goal.
+While our findings indicate many areas for further improvement of \gls{llm}-based systems, such as for agents (more discussion in \Cref{sec:react-environment}), it is also important to realize that clearly defined metrics have been the key to the progress of many fields of \gls{ml}, such as computer vision.
+Although current systems might be far from reasoning like a chemist, our \chembench framework will be a stepping stone for developing systems that might come closer to this goal.